 About the Author

-Ming Hsu Chen is Professor and Harry & Lillian Hastings Research Chair at the University of California Hastings and founding Director of the Center on Race, Immigration Citizenship, & Equality.
-She was previously Professor of Law and Political Science at the University of Colorado and directed the Immigration & Citizenship Law Program.
+Ming Hsu Chen is Professor and Harry & Lillian Hastings Research Chair at University of California College of Law SF and Faculty-Director of the Center for Race, Immigration Citizenship, & Equality.
+She was previously Professor of Law and Political Science at University of Colorado Boulder.

 To see a calendar of upcoming events and places to hear Professor Chen speak about this important work, please click the link below: